apoorva-01/ML-Face-Recognition-WebApp-For-Crime-Prevention/README.md

 ### Consists of 2 main components:

-01) Machine Learning Model: is trained using labeled images and is capable of recognizing faces with 98%+ accuracy.
+<b>01) Machine Learning Model:</b> is trained using labeled images and is capable of recognizing faces with 98%+ accuracy.
 Once the model is trained, it is exported as a JSON file and linked with the web application.
-02) Web Application: is designed to work with the deployed machine learning model and can detect faces with 98%+ accuracy within 4 seconds.
+<b>02) Web Application:</b> is designed to work with the deployed machine learning model and can detect faces with 98%+ accuracy within 4 seconds.
 The application uses a camera to capture images of people in a given area, which are then processed by the machine learning model to recognize the faces.

 ### How it will prevent crime?